-The Authority response rate for the 2020 Employee Census was 69 per cent.
+The Reef Authority response rate for the 2021 Employee Census was 83 per cent.
 This result gives us confidence the feedback we received is a good representation of staff views at the time the Census was completed.

-It is pleasing to be able to say that 90% of those staff surveyed said they feel committed to our Agency’s goals and believe strongly in the purpose and the objectives of the Authority.
-They feel they clearly understand how their role contributes to achieving an outcome for the Australian public.
-The Authority's operations are highly dependent on its people and it is clear through the Census results that we benefit from a committed workforce, willing to ‘go the extra mile’ and contribute to the organisation’s success.
-This level of employee engagement is a fantastic result for the Authority.
+The results show us that our employees are committed to the purpose and objectives of the Reef Authority and understand how their role contributes to achieving an outcome for the Australian public.
+The Reef Authority's operations are highly dependent on its people and it is clear through the Census results that we benefit from a committed workforce, willing to ‘go the extra mile’ and contribute to the organisation’s success.